Oatmeal Pecan Lace Cookies

 Instructions

 To make a pretty dessert presentation, make lace cookie baskets.
 Turn small ramekins or a muffin pan upside down.
-Very lightly butter the outside of the ramekins or spray them with nonstick spray.
-After you’ve moved the cookies to the counter, wait about 30 seconds, or until you can get a spatula under a cookie without ruining it, then lift the cookies and drape them, one at a time, over the ramekins or muffin cups.
-Wait several minutes, until the cookies have held their shape, then remove.
+Very lightly butter the outside of ramekins or spray them with nonstick spray.
+After you’ve moved cookies to the counter, wait about 30 seconds, or until you can get a spatula under a cookie without ruining it, then lift cookies and drape them, one at a time, over ramekins or muffin cups.
+Wait several minutes, until cookies have held their shape, then remove.
 The cookies will have formed a little lace “basket” that can be filled with fresh berries and whipped cream.

 About The Author